RedGear-Studio/.github/profile/README.md

 Here are the current projects being developed at RedGear Studio:

-  - **[Reg-Lang](https://github.com/RedGear-Studio/Reg-Lang)**: A register-stack interpreter programming language with a simple syntax, statically typed, supporting OOP and ECS, and eventually supporting JIT.
+  - **[Reg-Lang](https://github.com/RedGear-Studio/Reg-Lang)**: A virtual machine (VM) for the Reg-Lang language, that can execute bytecode instructions.
+It has 64 registers, each capable of storing 64 bits of binary data, and can execute several opcodes.
+The ``v0.0.1 alpha`` is planned to be released in the summer holidays with the release of the compiler.
+For now, there's a compiler for our own Assembly but you can't really do something interesting with this assembly because there are no libs nor APIs.
-  - **Stamina**: A multiplayer/cooperative open world sandbox RPG that evolves based on the choices of the player(s) on the map.
+  - **Stamina**: Our upcoming game is a sandbox-style MORPG set in a unique mix of Steampunk and Cyberpunk world.
+In the game, players will need to survive each day while managing their cities and utilizing available resources and technologies.
+As a player, you will have the freedom to build, modify and update cities according to your needs and preferences.
+We're excited to bring this world to life and offer players an immersive gameplay experience in a richly detailed game world.

-You can learn more about each of our projects by visiting their respective pages on GitHub.
+You can learn more about each of our projects by visiting their respective pages on GitHub .

 ## How to contribute